 The first 2017 edition of the Business Council of British Columbia's BC Economic Review and Outlook examines the conditions and context for BC's anticipated economic growth rate for the year.
 The report reviews key economic indicators including exports, housing starts, spending, employment trends and global economic growth.

-The tourism, film and television industries, benefitting from the weak Canadian dollar, posted rising levels of activity over the past couple of years.
+- The tourism, film and television industries, benefiting from the weak Canadian dollar, posted rising levels of activity over the past couple of years.
 Growth in these sectors is also set to moderate, in part because the recent pace of growth simply cannot be sustained.

 - Consumer spending is forecast to remain solid, but it too will slow after two years of brisk gains.